jssilvaa/cmm-exo/README.md

 These assumptions are **intentional** and will be relaxed incrementally.

 Some other notes:
 - The model also works for humanoids (bipeds) and quadripeds.
 Just make sure to change the mass-inertia matrix, and the contact forces.
 Change the constraints in the dynamical model as required.
-Use Craig's or Flyweight's textbooks for references.
+Look into Craig's or Featherstone's textbooks for further references.
 ---

 ## Roadmap